mradionov/tleaf/README.md

 * `[/path/to/folder]` - path to output folder

-The command copies templates, which are used to create test files by default, to a directory you've provided.
+The command copies default templates to a directory you've provided.
 You'll be able to modify these templates for your needs and use them to generate test files.
-Copied folder will also contain a configuration file for additional options.
-This folder can be created anywhere on your machine, you can use the same configuration and set of templates for multiple projects.
-It can be (but does not have to) included under version control systems, it's up to you.
+That folder will also contain a configuration file for additional options called `config.js`.
+This folder can be initialized anywhere on your machine, you can use the same configuration and set of templates for multiple projects.
+It can be included under version control system, but it is not required at all, it's up to you.

 ***